madatoo/juiceme-ms4/README.md

 ##  Introduction

 ##  User Experience
-User experience is one from most significant thing when building a webpage.
+User experience is one of the most significant things when building a webpage.
 To do this properly, you should consider:
 * who is your target audience,
 * what they want to achieve by visiting your page,
-* which features will suits the best to their expectations.
+* which features will meet their expectations.

 In this case, potential customers are:

-1. Active, working woman (around 3/4 from the whole number of customers).
+1. Active, working women (making up about 3/4 of all customers).
-2. Usually are between 26 to 65 years old.
+2. Between 25 to 65 years old.
-3. Some of the mentioned group have children, and want to buy good quality products for them.
+3. Some, of the mentioned group, have children and want to buy good quality products.
-4. There are also group men who would like to improve their strength and prevent serious illness.
+4. There is also a group of men who would like to improve their strength and prevent serious illnesses.
 5. Most potential customers want to take care of their health.
-6. All of them wish to buy healthy drinks for yourself and families in good quality and reasonable prices.
+6. All of them wish to buy good quality, healthy drinks at reasonable prices for themselves and their families.
 7. They would like to know more about nutrients in particular fruits.
 8. They also want to know what benefits from fruits they can absorb.
 9. They mostly use smartphones and laptops.